Stoxum/casinocoin-dev-portal/content/reference-stoxumd.md

 * Any of the [universal error types](#universal-errors).
 * `invalidParams` - One or more fields are specified incorrectly, or one or more required fields are missing.
 * `noEvents` - You are using a protocol that does not support asynchronous callbacks, for example JSON-RPC.
-(See [casinocoin\_path\_find](#casinocoin-path-find) for a pathfinding method that _is_ compatible with JSON-RPC.)
+(See [stoxum\_path\_find](#stoxum-path-find) for a pathfinding method that _is_ compatible with JSON-RPC.)

 #### Asynchronous Follow-ups

 In addition to the initial response, the server sends more messages in a similar format to update on the status of [payment paths](concept-paths.html) over time.
 These messages include the `id` of the original WebSocket request so you can tell which request prompted them, and the field `"type": "path_find"` at the top level to indicate that they are additional responses.
 The other fields are defined in the same way as the initial response.

-If the follow-up includes `"full_reply": true`, then this is the best path that casinocoind can find as of the current ledger.
+If the follow-up includes `"full_reply": true`, then this is the best path that stoxumd can find as of the current ledger.

 Here is an example of an asychronous follow-up from a path_find create request: